catchorg/Catch2/docs/tutorial.md

 }
 ```

-A nice consequence of this is that when these tests are run the test names are reported like this:
+Conveniently, these tests will be reported as follows when ran:

 ```
 Scenario: vectors can be sized and resized